Jscott-2k/RFLandscaperPro/frontend/README.md

 docker compose -f docker-compose.yml up --build -d
 ```

-The compiled application is served by Nginx on port 80.
+The application is built and served by a Node Express server on port 4000.